Digital banking for business

-Each year, the IRS updates a wide range of provisions, including federal tax brackets, contribution limits, tax deductions and credits.
-While routine, these tax code updates may sometimes demand a shift in your financial strategy.
+Each year, the IRS updates a wide range of provisions, including federal tax brackets, contribution limits, deductions and credits.
+For 2026, these routine inflation adjustments are joined by changes stemming from the One Big Beautiful Bill Act, or OBBBA, adding another layer of complexity—and opportunity.

-The IRS adjusts federal tax brackets annually to account for inflation.
-These updates help ensure that when you receive a cost-of-living salary increase, you aren't pushed into a higher tax bracket.
+The IRS adjusts federal income tax brackets annually to account for inflation.
+These updates help ensure that you aren't pushed into a higher IRS tax bracket when you receive a cost-of-living salary increase.

 Tax rate |